The Four Seasons Prague provided media rates for our visit. As always, our thoughts and opinions are our own on Ciao Bambino.

 Eastern Europe is still more value-oriented than Western Europe.
 If you’ve always wanted to stay at a Four Seasons but have been priced out of rooms in other cities, now’s your chance!
 The starting rate for two adjoining rooms is 270€ per room per night in the Modern Room category in low season and 375€ per room per night in high season.
 High quality food and drinks in Prague also cost substantially less here than in other parts of Europe.

 We can help!
-Our Family Vacation Consultants can reach out directly to the hotel for availability and pricing.
-Visit My Trip Planner and send us a request.
+Our Family Travel Advisors can reach out directly to the hotel for availability and pricing.
+Connect with a Family Travel Advisor and send us a request.
 We can also help you plan a complete vacation to ensure that you have the best experience ever.

 Photos by Amie O’Shaughnessy